storecore-zz/core/README.md

 3. Add a MySQL user who has all privileges for accessing and modifying the StoreCore database.

-4. Find the `config.ini` configuration file, then edit the file and add your database information in the `[Database]` section.
+4. Find the `config.php` configuration file, then edit the file and add your database information in the `Database` section.

 5. *Optional.*  If configured correctly, StoreCore is able to install the database by itself.
 However, the installation MAY run faster and smoother